2023 Best Value Electrical & Power Installation Associate Degree Schools in Illinois

 Best Illinois Schools for Affordable Quality for an Associate in Electrical & Power Installation

-Our 2023 rankings named Southwestern Illinois College the best value school in Illinois for electrical and power transmission installers students working on their associate degree.
-Located in the large suburb of Belleville, SWIC is a public college with a moderately-sized student population.
+Our analysis found Southwestern Illinois College to be the best value school for electrical and power transmission installers students who want to pursue a associate degree in Illinois.
+Located in the suburb of Belleville, SWIC is a public college with a moderately-sized student population.

-Full Electrical & Power Transmission Installers at Southwestern Illinois College Report
+Read full report on Electrical & Power Transmission Installers at Southwestern Illinois College

 After completing their Associate Degree, electrical transmission installation graduates from Coyne American Institute carry an average student debtload of $20,818.